January 27, 2025

 Coinciding with the peak of the Great Migration inland, July is easily the best month for a Tanzania safari and Zanzibar beach break combo.
 The temperatures are warm, skies clear and ocean conditions ideal for swimming and snorkeling.
 The slightly cooler temperatures are perfect for exploring Stone Town, whilst still plenty enjoyable enough for you to work on your tan.

 Zanzibar’s Abeid Amani Karume International Airport (ZNZ) is located on the main island of Unguja, just a few kilometers south of Stone Town.
-It’s well served by big international airlines including Qatar Airways, Ethiopian Airlines, Turkish Airlines and KLM, although direct flights are hard to come by – Doha, Addis Adaba, Amsterdam, Nairobi and Cairo are all common stopovers.
+It’s well served by big international airlines including Qatar Airways, Ethiopian Airlines, Turkish Airlines and KLM, although direct flights are hard to come by – Doha, Addis Ababa, Amsterdam, Nairobi and Cairo are all common stopovers.
 Regional African airlines also make it easy to reach Zanzibar from Nairobi, Johannesburg and elsewhere.

 If you’re spending the first part of your Tanzania trip spotting lions and rhinos in the Serengeti, then you’ll be glad to know that travel to Zanzibar is also possible via domestic airlines including Precision Air, Air Tanzania and ZanAir, with flights from Dar es Salaam, Kilimanjaro and the safari hotspot of Arusha.